A Rolex watch worth around £15,000 was stolen from a man as he was walking home from a shop in Barry.

 He is described as tall and slim and was wearing a dark hooded top with a bright white logo on the back, dark jogging bottoms and trainers with a reflective strip around the base.

-DC Skinner added: "I believe the suspect would have stood out in the area at this time due to his clothing and demeanour.
+DC Coakley added: "I believe the suspect would have stood out in the area at this time due to his clothing and demeanour.
 He was seen on CCTV running to and from where the incident happened."

 "We are appealing for anyone with information which might help us identify the suspect and the whereabouts of the stolen watch, estimated to be worth £15,000."